mdeakyne/BbRest/README.md

 #Assume users is a list of userNames
 tasks = []
 for user in users:
-  tasks.append(bb.GetUser(user), asynch=True)
+  tasks.append(bb.GetUser(user), sync=False)
 resps = await asynchio.gather(*tasks)
 ```

 Since these calls are asynchronous, it's MUCH faster than synchronously going through all users.

 ### Working on
-Matching up the responses of Async and Sync functions
+[x] Matching up the responses of Async and Sync functions (This is in place as of 3.7)
-Better exception handling, and a way to view failure history.
+[ ] Better exception handling, and a way to view failure history.
-Calls will always be authenticated, if the session is expired, it will renew the session.
+[x] Calls will always be authenticated, if the session is expired, it will renew the session.